MikuMikuShaders/Spectrum/README.md

 Spectrum
 ========
-Spectrum is an image effect for MikuMikuDance, this is a very fast technique to achieve audio effect by using FFT texture and it help to adding most effect
+Spectrum is an image effect for MikuMikuDance, this is a very fast technique to achieve audio effect by using FFT texture, and help to adding appropriate lightening and coordinating colors to leave deep impressions

 ![Alt](https://raw.githubusercontent.com/MikuMikuShaders/Spectrum/master/Screenshots/preview1.jpg)
 ![Alt](https://raw.githubusercontent.com/MikuMikuShaders/Spectrum/master/Screenshots/preview2.jpg)